-- Target market for the particular property – clearly define exactly who you are to attract in your marketing campaign and how you will attract those people.
+- The target market for the particular property – clearly defines exactly who you are to attract in your marketing campaign and how you will attract those people.

 - Recent transactions – give a list and a few examples of recent sales and or lease transactions from the local area.

 - Inquiry activity – you know how the inquiry is coming in to your office currently, so make a story from that and show the statistics that apply to recent property inquiry – compare those numbers to inquiry activities over time.